 Stacy Mitchell is co-director of the Institute for Local Self-Reliance and directs its Community-Scaled Economy Initiative, which produces research and analysis, and partners with a range of allies to design and implement policies that curb economic consolidation and strengthen community-rooted enterprise.

 Among the first to raise the alarm about the rise of mega-retailers, she is a nationally recognized leader in the movement to counter their power.
 Her book, Big-Box Swindle: The True Cost of Mega-Retailers and the Fight for America’s Independent Businesses, has appeared on several top-ten lists and was described by Bill McKibben as “the ultimate account of the single most important economic trend in our country.”

-Described as “the Joan of Arc of the independent business movement” by national small business leader Betsy Burton, Stacy has led collaborative efforts to build stronger organizing and advocacy networks among local businesses.
-She co-founded and coordinates the Advocates for Independent Business, a coalition of national small business organizations.
+Stacy has led collaborative efforts to build stronger organizing and advocacy networks among local businesses.
+She serves as an advisor to many small business groups and coordinates the Advocates for Independent Business, a coalition of national small business organizations.
 She was also a founding board member of the Portland Independent Business & Community Alliance.

 An engaging speaker, Stacy has been a featured presenter at many national conferences.
 In October 2012, she gave a provocative and widely discussed TEDx talk on “Why We Can’t Shop Our Way to a Better Economy.”